 - Swap babysitting duties with friends so that you can enjoy a night out without babysitter costs.

-- Jump on a bus or train or take the Newcastle Ferry across to Stockton on a Sunday as part of NSW Transport Family Funday Sunday.
-For $2.50 per person, your family (if you have an Opal card) can enjoy unlimited travel all day Sunday in Sydney, Newcastle, the Central Coast and Hunter areas, by train, bus and ferry.
+- Jump on a bus or train or take the Newcastle Ferry across to Stockton on a Saturday or Sunday as part of NSW Transport cheap off-peak fares on the weekends.

 - If your kids aren’t school-aged, go on vacations during the school term to get cheaper airfares and accommodation.